 To the contrary, when you make an outright transfer of the house, your children’s basis is the same as your basis.
 This means that their basis is the same $250,000.
 Unfortunately, they are likely not entitled to the same capital gains exclusion, so if they sold the house for the same $750,000, they would recognize a $500,000 capital gain and pay taxes on that amount.

 An outdated planning technique in lieu of an outright transfer is a transfer with a retained life estate.
 This is where you transfer the house to the children and retain the right to use and occupy the residence until your death.
 However, this structure also has adverse tax consequences and in light of changed Medicaid rules, such as the 5-year look-back period, cannot be justified in comparison to a Medicaid Trust.

 A Medicaid Trust is the proper vehicle for protecting your house.
 You can read more about the benefits of a Medicaid Trust at www.plantodayfortomorrow.com.
 The assistance of competent counsel practicing in the area of elder law is imperative.
 It is important to work with a seasoned elder law attorney with Medicaid Trust experience.
-Please contact us at 914-222-5740 (Yorktown Heights Office) or at 914-206-1418 (Rye, NY Office) or complete our online Contact Form
+You may also phone us at our Rye, NY Office at 914-925-1010 or our Yorktown Heights Office at 914-245-7403 or complete our online Contact Form

 Wishing all of our clients, visitors and others a joyous and wonderful Happy Holidays and a Happy New Year!